-Winter is already here in the Southern Hemisphere.
-Gone are the beach days and balmy nights where your baby could crawl around sans-clothes, feeling the heat on their delicate skin.
+Winter is on the way in the Southern Hemisphere.
+Beach days and balmy nights are quickly slipping away, where your baby could crawl around sans-clothes, feeling the heat on their delicate skin.

 According to paediatrician Jennifer Shu, M.D., co-author of Heading Home With Your Newborn, babies – especially newborns – are unable to regulate their own temperature and their bodies can lose heat quickly from their hands, head and feet.